asdt560/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: Setup and Mobile First
+# Portfolio: Mobile and Browser

-> The start of the Portfolio project, possessing only the toolbar and headline sections.
-Now expanded with Works and about sections.
+> The Portfolio project, updated with a functional browser version and responsive design.

 ## Built With

 - HTML/CSS

+## Getting Started

 ## Authors